 In addition, there are additional restrictions on the transfer of the Interests.
-No Member may sell, transfer or otherwise dispose of any Membership Interest held by such Member without obtaining the prior written consent of the Manager.
+No Member may sell, transfer or otherwise dispose of any Membership Interest held by such Member without obtaining the prior written consent of the Manager; provided however that under certain preconditions, transfers may be made during the lifetime of a Member to certain permitted transferees as further detailed in the Operating Agreement so long as such transfers are not during the last three (3) months of any given calendar year.
 In addition, even if the Manager consents to a transfer, it is highly unlikely that any market will exist for the Interests.
 Consequently, any holder of the Interests will need to negotiate a private transaction in order to transfer his, her or its Interests.